 “I knew about notices and liens, and so did the rest of the company.
 But, they were just so overwhelmed in the office,” explained Joan.
 “They were so busy that when they would prepare to file a lien, they would realize they were past the lien deadline.
 It was so daunting to keep up with these deadlines, and the process was a mess.”

-In fact, Joan felt that her biggest challenge at the time was trying to remember when she needed to send the preliminary notice — since they are only required when her company is hired by another contractor, but not when they are hired by the property owner.
+In fact, Joan felt that her biggest challenge at the time was trying to remember when she needed to send the notice to owner — since they are only required when her company is hired by another contractor, but not when they are hired by the property owner.
 Basically, she had to keep track of two different workflows for two different types of jobs.

 “I was only sending those notices when we were contracted to a general contractor.
 If we were the general contractor, I wasn’t sending them.
 Also, I was keeping track of all of this in my head and not in an organized place,” said Joan.

 Joan came across Levelset and was excited to use the software to create a formalized process for protecting the business’ lien rights.
 However, she still had to deal with the complication of tracking when she was or wasn’t required to send notices.